 Climate change

+We acknowledge climate change as a pressing societal issue and are actively working towards a lower-carbon future.
 We support the global climate change response and the drive to make the energy transition just.
 This transition brings us closer to a low-carbon and climate-resilient economy and society in the context of sustainable development.
 Energy security, affordability and access all form part of our strategy to ensure shared value for all stakeholders.

-Our climate change strategy
+Our strategic response to climate change

 Managing our emissions